MILVLG/prophet/README.md

     --task ok --result_path outputs/results/okvqa_prompt_1/result.json
 ```

-Using the provideded models we obtain the corresponding prediction files, resulting in the results in the following table:
+Using the provideded models and evaluation script above, we obtain the prediction files that result in the accuracies in the following table, respectively.

 <table border="2">